membraneframework/membrane_demo/camera_to_hls_nerves/README.md

 ssh nerves.local
 ```

 You should see a Nerves homescreen and an iex prompt.
 If you see an information `camera_to_hls_nerves not started` it means that the application crashed on start.
 You can then access the logs by running `RingLogger.next`.
+If the reason for the crash was `** (RuntimeError) libcamera-vid error, exit status: <exit_status>` then there was a problem with accessing the camera with `libcamera-vid` (one of the `rpicam-apps`).
+You can try opening the camera manually with `cmd "libcamera-vid -t 3000 -o /data/output.h264"` and see if any errors are logged.
+For more information about `rpicam-apps` refer to the [RaspberryPi's documentation](https://www.raspberrypi.com/documentation/computers/camera_software.html).

-You can also connect to your device with HDMI cable and USB keyboard, which could be useful if your device didn't seem to connect to your network.
+You can also connect to your device with HDMI cable and USB keyboard, which could be useful if your device didn't connect to your network.
 Networking is implemented by the `vintage_net` package, so in case of networking issues refer to it's [documentation](https://hexdocs.pm/vintage_net).

 For more information about connecting to Nerves targets refer to the [Nerves guide](https://hexdocs.pm/nerves/connecting-to-a-nerves-target.html).